-The control uses a Liquid Crystal Display (LCD) as the method of supplying information.
+The 265 uses a Liquid Crystal Display (LCD) as the method of supplying information.
 You use the LCD in order to setup and monitor the operation of your system.
-The control has four push buttons (Menu, Item, \blacktriangle , \triangledown) for selecting and adjusting settings.
-As you program your control, record your settings in the ADJUST menu table which is found in the second half of this brochure.
+The 265 has four push buttons (Menu, Item, ▲, ▼) for selecting and adjusting settings.
+As you program your control, record your settings in the ADJUST Menu table which is found in the second half of this brochure.

-Menu -
+Menu